|← Chapter 4·||Turning Signs (Contents)||References||blog|

 Originality is being such as that being is, regardless of aught else.But whatever we call them, we cannot doubt that some generic features are ever-present to every mind, because such a doubt would cut the common ground from under our feet.
-If you and i see things differently, the logos itself compels our belief that it's because we are looking at the same things from different angles, as it were.
+If you and i see things differently, the logos itself compels our belief that it's because we are looking at different faces of the same things, or from different angles, as it were.

 Obsistence (suggesting obviate, object, obstinate, obstacle, insistence, resistance, etc.) is that wherein secondness differs from firstness; or, is that element which taken in connection with Originality, makes one thing such as another compels it to be.

 Transuasion (suggesting translation, transaction, transfusion, transcendental, etc.) is mediation, or the modification of firstness and secondness by thirdness, taken apart from the secondness and firstness; or, is being in creating Obsistence.CP 2.89